 - Taking Inventory – When your movers are done, you can go through your list and make sure every piece of furniture and box is accounted for.
 If a box is missing or damaged, you will be able to cross-reference it with your list and immediately know what the contents were so a claim can be started.

 Creating Your Inventory List

 - Create a Spreadsheet – If you are comfortable with Excel, you can simply create a spreadsheet.
 You may want a column for the item, description, value, condition, and corresponding room or box.
 Or, you might want to create the list according to the box, and then list the contents inside, with an additional column for value and special notes.
 There is no right or wrong method.
 Create a spreadsheet that works for you.
 Alternately, a piece of paper, pen, and ruler work just as well.

 - One Room at a Time – Ideally, you will create your inventory according to room.
 If you need to work on multiple rooms at a time, or if you need to come back and finish a room closer to moving day, just use a separate piece of paper for each room.
 If your list has your entire home jumbled together, identifying lost or damaged contents will be challenging and time-consuming.

 - Detail – You do not necessarily need to write down how many white tank tops you have in your dresser.
 However, pricier items, such as art, jewelry, electronics, collections, etc., should be described in detail.
 If you have receipts for these items, they should all be available.
 You can make a copy of them to keep with your moving paperwork.

 - Take Photos – A picture really is worth a thousand words.
-A mover can’t say that scratch was in your dining room table, if you have a time-stamped photo showing it wasn’t.
-Snapping a digital photo of everything will come in handy, if you are forced to file a claim for any reason in the future.
+A mover can’t say that scratch was on your dining room table if you have a time-stamped photo showing it wasn’t.
+Snapping a digital photo of everything will come in handy if you are forced to file a claim for any reason in the future.